A phone line to Report Illegal Dumping

-A lo-call-phone-line 1850 365 121, operating 24 hours a day 365 days of the year, allows any member of the public to report incidents of illegal dumping, or, individuals who are responsible for such activities.
+A phone-line 1800 365 123, operating 24 hours a day 365 days of the year, allows any member of the public to report incidents of illegal dumping, or, individuals who are responsible for such activities.
 Callers are urged to provide accurate descriptions of both the location and waste type to the operators, and all calls are dealt with in strict confidence.
 Feedback on a location affected by dumping can be requested and Pure endeavours to contact each caller who leaves their name and details with an update on the situation.
-Since the establishment of Pure, the project has received over 9,600 reports of illegal dumping.
+Since the establishment of Pure, the project has received over 16,000 reports of illegal dumping.
 Each report/complaint received is investigated by the relevant Local Authority.

-We then send out the Pure truck to remove the material from the landscape.
+We then send out the Pure Truck to remove the material from the landscape.
 This insures a more effective clean-up response time to incidents of illegal dumping resulting in a swift removal of illegal dumping from the landscape.
 Research has demonstrated that a prompt removal of illegal dumping reduces further dumping in an area.
-Since the establishment of Pure, the project has removed over 2,900 tonnes of illegal dumping from the landscape.
+Since the establishment of Pure, the project has removed over 3,960 tonnes (3,960,000kg) of illegal dumping from the landscape.

 GPS/GIS data base